 How does course progress apply to students?

 The University checks student records against course progress requirements after subject results are released.
-Where a student has not meet course progress requirements, their enrolment is deemed at risk and their course status is changed.
-For more information on how a students course status will change, please refer to the stages of course progress.
+Where a student has not met course progress requirements, their enrolment is deemed at risk and their course status is changed.
+For more information on how a student's course status will change, please refer to the stages of course progress.

 Where can students get help?

 If a student is experiencing academic difficulties at any time, they can request a consultation with a Course Progress or Academic Advisor for support.
 They may be able to assist in the following ways:

 - Help students identify the issues contributing to poor academic results

 - Provide useful academic and course progress advice